Differences Between Civil Law and Common Law

 Italy’s Codified Constitutional System

 The Constitution of the Italian Republic, adopted in 1948 following World War II, establishes a parliamentary republic with a comprehensive framework for governance and rights protection.
-Key features include:
+Moreover, key features include:

 - A detailed bill of rights with extensive social and economic guarantees